Wild West City: Where The Past Meets The Present For Family Fun

 Going back to the Wild West

-Wild West City feels like walking into an authentic Western town—and as we walked through, we felt like we had stepped into a Western film.
-The dusty dirt road, the buildings, including typical shops like the Post Office, Bank, and General Store, and the actors dressed in cowboy hats and 1800s clothing had a realistic feel, so much my kids were in awe, having never seen anything like it before.
+Walking through Wild West City feels like stepping into an authentic Western film.
+With authentic details like the dusty dirt road, 19th-century buildings like the Post Office, Bank, and General Store, and actors dressed in cowboy hats and prairie clothes, my kids were in awe, having never seen anything like it before.
 We were glad that we brought our own cowboy hats (there are hats for purchase, too) because Wild West City encourages dressing up, which adds to the fun.
-In town, there were many places unique to stop in and immerse yourselves in the past, like the Saddle Shop, Silver Dollar Saloon, and the Opera House, where the Can-Can Girls perform daily.
+In town, there were many unique places to immerse yourselves in the past, like the Saddle Shop, Silver Dollar Saloon, and the Opera House, where the Can-Can Dancers perform daily.
 The blacksmith even had a fire revved up and ready to go, typical of a working Western town.

 Wild West City saloon New Jersey